VI.4.1 Pompeii. May 2006. Looking south from junction of Via Consolare with Vicolo del Farmacista (on right).

 VI.4.1 Pompeii.
 May 2006.
 Entrance doorway with counter.

 According to Curti, in 1818, in the face of the Via Domiziana [todays Via Consolare], on the corner of a triangular insula, was found a taberna of a seplasarius [a trader in perfumes and unguents] or a pharmacist.
 For exhibition, he had painted a large snake that bites a pine cone.
 The serpent was the attribute of Hygeia, the goddess of health, and of Aesculapius: it is still the emblem of today's [1873] pharmacies.
-In Pompeii, as we have noted elsewhere, it was valid for other purposes, and therefore would not have been enough to fix the designation of this taberna as a pharmaceutical workshop, where not found inside many other medicines, chemical preparations, pots with dried medicines and pills, spatulas, and a bronze box with compartments containing drugs, and a porphyry blade to spread and smooth the poultices.
+In Pompeii, as we have noted elsewhere, it was valid for other purposes, and therefore would not have been enough to fix the designation of this taberna as a pharmaceutical workshop, had it not been found inside various other medicines, chemical preparations, pots with dried medicines and pills, spatulas, and a bronze box with compartments containing drugs, and a porphyry blade to spread and smooth the poultices.

 See Curti P. A., 1873.
 Pompei e le sue rovine: Part 2.
 Napoli e Milano, p.
 268.